kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 > Optional[X] is equivalent to X | None (or Union[X, None])

-This is somewhat confusingly named.
-This means that `Optional` should only be used when an argument can be either something _or_ `None`.
+Optional is just a specialized Union and somewhat confusingly named. `Optional` should only be used when an argument can be either something _or_ `None`.
+It should not be used just because a parameter has a default argument.
 For example, `Optional` usage is appropriate here:

 ```python
 from typing import Optional, Any